kumeS/GoogleImage2Array/README.md

 # Version

-0.99.6: Added a new function, 'display.spiral'.
+- 0.99.6: Added a new function, 'display.spiral'.
-0.99.6: Modified the 'GoogleImage2array' function.
+- 0.99.6: Modified the 'GoogleImage2array' function.
-0.99.5: Fixed to be able to read jpeg and png formats.
+- 0.99.5: Fixed to be able to read jpeg and png formats.
+- 0.99.2: Published in CRAN.

 # Installation